SB01 Manual Superlative™

 Portamento is the musical term for continuous pitch glide or slew between notes.

 To enable portamento, toggle the PORTAMENTO switch to either ON or AUTO.
-The time of the glide can be controlled using the PORTAMENTO knob.
+The glide speed can be controlled using the PORTAMENTO knob.

-In the ON position, the SB01 will glide the pitch between every note.
+In the ON position, the SB01 will glide in pitch between every note change.

-In AUTO mode, the SB01’s glide effect activates only when you play a key while still holding a previous key.
-This “hold-and-glide” allows for expressive control.
+In AUTO mode, the glide effect activates only when playing a new key while the previous key is still held down (legato playing).
+This “hold-and-glide” allows for selective control over how portamento is applied.

 Example: